Associate Professor of Management

 - Carlos Corona, Lin Nan, and Gaoqing Zhang (2019).
-Banks' Discretionary Use of Fair-Value Accounting, Capital Requirement and the Volatility of Aggregate Bank Lending.
+Banks' Asset Reporting Frequency and Capital Regulation: An Analysis of Discretionary Use of Fair-Value Accounting.
 The Accounting Review, vol. 94 (2), 157-178.

 - Carlos Corona, Lin Nan, and Gaoqing Zhang (2015).
 Accounting Information Quality, Interbank Competition, and Bank Risk-Taking.
 The Accounting Review, vol. 90 (3), 967-985.